Two Climbers Fall To Their Death From El Capitan In Yosemite National Park

-Yosemite Park Ranger Jamie Richards announced Saturday that two climbers had fallen to their death from the El Capitan vertical rock formation that morning.
+Yosemite Park Ranger Jamie Richards announced Saturday that two climbers had fallen to their deaths from the El Capitan vertical rock formation that morning.
 Details about what led to their fall are unknown at this time, and the incident is still under investigation.

-CNN reports that a news release indicated the fall happened about 8:15 a.m. on the Freeblast route of El Capitan which has a height of 3,000 feet.
+CNN reports that a news release indicated the fall happened about 8:15 a.m. on the Freeblast route of El Capitan, which has a height of 3,000 feet.
 A flood of calls to 911 followed, and park rangers responded immediately with a search and rescue team.
 The climbers were dead when responders arrived on the scene.
 Their identities have not yet been disclosed.

-Yosemite’s rock formations have been a source of inspiration for climbers as well as the location of multiple injuries and deaths.
+Yosemite’s rock formations have been a source of inspiration for climbers, as well as the location of multiple injuries and deaths.
 The Los Angeles Times reports that less than two weeks ago, on May 21, a hiker died at about 4:30 in the afternoon after slipping and falling from cables on the Half Dome in Yosemite in the last 400 feet of the climb.
 That man was hiking with another person during a thunderstorm when he slipped.
 The height of the Half Dome exceeds that of El Capitan.
 It rises 5,000 feet above Yosemite Valley.
 Cables are available for the first 400 feet of the climb, allowing people to begin their journey without rock climbing equipment.

 Two climbers killed in fall from El Capitan in Yosemite National Park https://t.co/GaWRJc4XkO pic.twitter.com/hYNG3ZFkdl